 Is it just about being green?

 No, for us we aim to develop an event that’s wholly sustainable.
 Being sustainable for us means delivering an event that benefits local communities and the local economy, whilst minimising the negative impact on the environment.

 - Social impact: Working closely with communities is at the heart of what we do and we continually strive to ensure Manchester Day can have the best possible effects on local communities.
 Around 60 community groups work with professional artists to create Manchester Day.

 - Economic impact: Being careful with our resources in order to achieve this is fundamental to all that we do, where we strive to use local suppliers as much as possible and maximise the impact for the local economy.

-- Environmental impact: Whilst we have a number of areas of good practice already, we are currently reviewing all aspects of our environmental performance in order to set targets for continual improvements.
+- Environmental impact: Whilst we have a number of areas of good practice already, we are continuously reviewing all aspects of our environmental performance in order to continue to improve.